A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Numerical results

-To investigate how our nearly incompressible assumption may affect the volume conservation, we consider two other Poisson's ratios of $\nu = 0.49$ and $0.4999$.
+To investigate how our use of a nearly incompressible structural formulation as a penalty method for the exactly incompressible case affects volume conservation, we consider two additional Poisson's ratios $\nu = 0.49$ and $0.4999$.
 Fig.~\ref{fig:soft_disk_trag_vol} shows the trajectory of the centroid of the soft disk along with the percentage of volume change over time.
 For comparison of the volume conservation, we compare against a solution based on the immersed finite element/difference method reported by Griffith and Luo \cite{BEGriffith17-ibfe} using a three-point regularized delta function kernel and the same time step size and grid spacing as the ILE cases.
 Notice in Fig.~\ref{fig:soft_disk_trag_vol}(a) that there is an excellent agreement between the trajectories of the case with $\nu=0.499$ and $\nu=0.4999$, whereas slight differences are observed for the case with $\nu=0.49$.
 However, as depicted in Fig.~\ref{fig:soft_disk_trag_vol}(b), even for $\nu=0.49$, the ILE formulation yields substantially improved volume conservation compared to the immersed finite element/difference method, generating volume conversation errors that are at least two orders of magnitude smaller.
 Volume conservation further improves as $\nu \to 0.5$.
 Given these observations, it appears that a choice of $\nu=0.499$ is a good compromise for our FSI simulations considering both the convergence of the centroid's trajectory, overall volume conservation, and time step size restrictions associated with increased bulk moduli.
-(Because we use an explicit time stepping scheme for the structural dynamics, as $\nu \rightarrow 0$, $\Delta t^\text{s} \downarrow 0$.)
+(Because we use a fully explicit time stepping scheme for the structural dynamics, as $\nu \rightarrow 0$, $\Delta t^\text{s} \downarrow 0$.)